Du Yuesheng: Exile in Hong Kong

 In 1949, on the eve of the fall of Shanghai, Du moved to British Hong Kong, despite the olive branches from both the Kuomintang and Communists.
 His health deteriorated rapidly due to asthma.
 He died in Hong Kong in 1951.

-Allegedly, his body was taken by one of his wives to Taiwan, and buried in Xizhi District, New Taipei, though some are skeptical that his tomb actually contains his body.
+His body was taken to Taiwan, and buried in Xizhi District, New Taipei, though some are skeptical that his tomb actually contains his body.
 Following his interment the Taiwanese authorities constructed a statue of Du in Xizhi.
 The four-character inscription on the statue praises Du's "loyalty" and "personal integrity".

 Personal life

 Du Yuesheng had five wives during his lifetime: Shen Yueying, Chen Yuying, Sun Peihao, Yao Yulan and Meng Xiaodong (wed 1950; divorced 1951).
-Du had eight sons and three daughters.
-His eight sons are Du Weiping, Du Weishan, Du Weixi, Du Weihan, Du Weiwei, Du Weining, Du Weixin and Du Weiwei.
-His three daughters are Du Meiru, Du Meixia and Du Meijuan.

 Du Weishan, Du's seventh son, served as one of the first secret intermediaries between Taipei and Beijing in the early 1980s, when the two administrations did not have official channels of communication.
 He was also a numismatist who then lived in Vancouver, Canada, and died in March 2020; later in his life he donated ancient coins to the Shanghai Museum.

 Du Meiru, Du's eldest daughter, settled with her husband in Jordan in the 1960s and operated a restaurant.

 She also took part as herself in the film I Wish I Knew by Jia Zhangke.